Farm and Ranch Wildfire Preparedness

 The Farm and Ranch FireSmart Professional will answer questions and will email a copy of the completed report to the farmer/rancher.

-- If you are an LFR or WMS and you have questions about the Farm & Ranch Assessment, please email support@firesmartbc.ca
+If you are an LFR, WMS, or FireSmart Coordinator with questions about the Farm and Ranch Assessment you can email: support@firesmartbc.ca

 More Resources